Posted August 27, 2014Tweet

 How many days does it take to get a mortgage approved?
-More than it used to, that's for sure.
+Fewer than it used to.

-As mortgage rates dropped in September and October, and as mortgage lenders trimmed down staff, the time required to close on a purchase climbed by 4 calendar days.
-Data from mortgage software firm Ellie Mae shows that lenders needed 46 days, on average, to close an October purchase.
+As mortgage rates have dropped this year, so have mortgage processing times.
+Data from mortgage software firm Ellie Mae shows that lenders needed 40 days, on average, to close an May home purchase.

-It's a noteworthy stats for today's active home buyers.
-Mortgage rate locks of 46 days or more incur more costs than locks of 45 days or fewer.
+It's a noteworthy stat for today's U.S. home buyers.
+Mortgage rate locks of 46 days or longer incur higher costs.